Arts in our City

 'Made in Stirling' is a series of short interviews with the many creatives living and working within our City.
 From musicians to sculptors, to eco artists and DJ’s we are shining a spotlight on these amazing individuals and their creative practices.
 Be fascinated and inspired as you get to go behind the scenes and into their studios or settle in on the couch to enjoy a chat from their lounge rooms!

-Image: Local artist plus one of our 2024 artists in residence, Robyn Jean.
+Image: Robyn Jean, local artist and one of our 2024 Artists in Residence.
 Photo credit: Soco Studios.

 View the full playlist on YouTube